 Maybe you were expecting it – maybe you weren’t.
 Divorce papers showed up on your doorstep.
 What now?
 What happens if you don’t sign them?
-Our Charlotte family law lawyers explain your options when served divorce papers.
+Our Charlotte family law lawyers and Charlotte divorce attorneys explain your options when served divorce papers.

 Do you have to sign if you’re served divorce papers?